Torphedo/pd_loader_core/readme.md

 The main executable is (intentionally) quite obfuscated, and I didn't want to make a program that's already flagged fairly hard by Windows Defender require admin permissions for something so small.
 I'm not entirely sure if it will ask for admin permissions, or if you need to right-click it and run it as administrator manually.

-To start the game with mods, run `pdpl.exe` (found on the [Releases](https://github.com/Torphedo/pd_loader_core/releases) page).
-The EXE has been getting flagged a LOT more since I moved a bunch of functionality out to `pd_loader_core.dll`, so you might need to fight with Windows Defender a little bit to run it. *This will close Phantom Dust if it's already open*.
-You'll know mods are enabled if the version number on the title screen reads `0.00`.
-Mods are only enabled when you run the game using `pdpl.exe`.

 If you want to see console output from mods, you'll have to sideload the game by following [this guide](https://phantomdust.miraheze.org/wiki/Help:Dumping_the_game_files).